MGidi/www.hydroit.co.uk/_posts/2020-01-08-Scripting-and-automation-tasks-outsourcing.md

 - Runbooks
 ---

-Most organizations have some repetitive tasks that the IT department or a consultant spends long time doing again and again, these processes sometime depend on an approval or tasks done by other team - that an expensive IT resource have to spend in time chasing ,  all that while an actual business process is pending.
-And when it finally completes you might find it was done in a non-standard or consistent way.

-Automation can solve these issues.
-Sometime in a much lower cost then the organization spending on the manual task in a very short period.
-It of course improves the overall productivity and increase the individual’s satisfaction from the process being more efficient.
-We tried to answer some of the questions you may have regarding automation:
+Many organizations have repetitive tasks that their IT department or a consultant frequently performs, which may require approval or input from other teams and can be time-consuming for the IT resource.
+These processes may also be completed in a non-standard or inconsistent way.
+Automation can help address these issues by streamlining the process and reducing the cost of performing the tasks manually.
+It can also improve overall productivity and increase satisfaction by making the process more efficient.
+Here are some possible questions you may have about automation:

 <h3>Can any process be (or should be) automated?</h3>
 Yes, every process can be automated.
 But it’s important to analyse if and how to automate it, and whether if there’s an off-the-shelf product or a ready function/module that do this task more efficiently then building a custom in-house solution.